Winter Activity Series – Winter Pups in the River Valley

 There are many spots in the river valley where your pup will enjoy the view as much as you do.
 Photo: Lisa Howatt

-Read more about the 3.5 km there-and-back Hawrelak Park to Keillor Point trail.
+You can read more about the 3.5 km there-and-back Hawrelak Park to Keillor Point trail.

 Mill Creek Ravine

-Mill Creek’s pretty red bridges make trekking there a unique experience
+Mill Creek’s pretty red bridges make trekking there a unique experience.

-Read more about the south route in Mill Creek Ravine.
+You can read more about the south route in Mill Creek Ravine.

 Terwillegar Park

-Terwillegar Park is a great place to trek the trails solo with your dog, or have them play with plenty of other pups.
+Terwillegar Park is a great place to trek the trails solo with your dog or have them play with plenty of other pups.
 Photo: Robert Hawn

 Read more about the West End Trails that originate at Terwillegar Park.